 Looking for family activities kids of all ages can take part in?
 Then look no further than a family game night!
 Can’t find the right game to play?
 Check out this list of family-approved games, including everything from card games to games that will get everyone moving and working their motor skills.

 Close your Eyes and Guess Game

-There are countless other options for rainy day activities you can add to your family’s boredom jar.
-These can be activities for the entire family or open ended activities for your child to complete on his or her own.
+There are countless other fun activities you can add to your family’s boredom jar!
+Check out this kids activities blog where we have endless suggestions of indoor and outdoor activities that can be done at home.
+These can be fun activities for the entire family or open-ended activities for your child to complete on his or her own.